Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

-Table~\ref{tab:localization_diagnostics} evaluates whether the system can localize unsupported text in the \emph{answer}.
-Beyond answer-side span localization, we further ask whether correct conflict predictions are also grounded in the right \emph{refuting context evidence}.
-For this diagnostic only, we additionally include a \textbf{GPT-4o mini (direct)} baseline that uses a single direct prompt over the full context and answer to output an answer-level judgment in the common label space together with answer-span and refuting-evidence spans.
-RAGTruth-Enhance includes refuting context evidence for contradiction labels, enabling this analysis on the conflict subset.
+While answer-side span localization (Table~\ref{tab:localization_diagnostics}) captures whether the system can localize unsupported text in the \emph{answer}, we further ask whether correct contradiction predictions are also grounded in the right \emph{refuting context evidence}.
+For this diagnostic only, we additionally include a \textbf{GPT-4o mini (direct)} baseline that uses a single direct prompt over the full context and answer to produce an answer-level judgment in the common label space, along with answer-span and refuting-evidence spans.
+RAGTruth-Enhance includes refuting context evidence for contradiction labels, enabling this analysis on the contradiction subset.
 We map each gold evidence string back to sentence-local offsets in the source context.
-Conflict-case detection is evaluated at the answer-level, while refuting-evidence grounding is evaluated using overlap-based Precision/Recall/F1 on correctly detected conflict cases with alignable gold evidence.
-Refuting-evidence grounding is reported as a conditional diagnostic on each system's correctly detected conflict cases.
+We evaluate contradiction detection at the answer level.
+For grounding, we compute overlap-based precision, recall, and F1 only on correctly detected contradiction cases with alignable gold evidence.
+Refuting-evidence grounding is reported as a conditional diagnostic on each system's correctly detected contradiction cases.